starsandmanifolds/starsandmanifolds.xyz/src/content/blog/2024-01-08-the-intersection-of-physics-and-software-engineering.md

 tags: ["Physics", "Software Design", "Theory"]
 ---

-# The Intersection of Physics and Software Engineering

 As someone with a background in both physics and software engineering, I've often found that principles from physics can provide powerful insights into software design.
 Let's explore some of these connections.

 ## Conservation Laws in Software